bhoppenstedt/data-generator/README.md

 ------

 * Kafka:
 Kafka and Zookeeper instances are included in the docker setup.
-Each Signal type has its own kafka topic to which it gets pulished to:
+Each Signal type has its own kafka topic to which it gets published to:
-random -> 'Random-Singal' sinus -> 'Sinus-Signal' cosinus -> 'Cosinus-Signal' normally-distributed -> 'Emphasized-Signal' spiked -> 'Spiked-Signal'
+random -> 'Random-Singal' sinus -> 'Sinus-Signal' cosinus -> 'Cosinus-Signal' normally-distributed -> 'Emphasized-Signal' spiked -> 'Spiked-Signal'.
+To be able to distinguish between different signals of the same type, the name of the signal is transmitted as the key (Messages published through kafka communication protocol can be sent as key,value pairs).

 * MQTT:
 As previously mentioned a seperate mqtt broker must be configured before using this event protocol.
 If the broker is running on 'localhost:1883' it can be